Bikoska/Bikoska/README.md

 -->

-I am a software developer from Macedonia
+I am a software developer, curious about crypto world
-- 🔭 Working on multiple frontend and backend projects using React, Java, databases
+- 🔭 Working on multiple frontend and backend projects using React, Java, databases ...
-- 🌱 Learning design patterns in depth
+- 🌱 Learning new things every day

 <br>